irsafilo/KION_DATASET/README.md

-# KION RECOMMENDER SYSTEMS DATASET

-We added interactions in every zip folder and we did original dataset and translated dataset.

-It is the dataset for an online competition, which we conducted in November 2021 - December 2022.
-We hosted the competition hosted on the Open Data Science platform 3.
-The main goal of the competition was to predict movies that the users watched within one week following the period covered by the dataset.
-We keep these interactions in the private part of the dataset, which was not available to the participants.
+# MTS Kion Implicit Contextualised Sequential Dataset for Movie Recommendation

+## Dataset Description
+This is an official repository of the Kion Movies Recommendation Dataset

+The public part of the  dataset includes 5,476,251 interactions of 962,179 users with 15,706 items.
+The dataset includes user-item interactions; users demographics and rich items meta-data.

+*Private* part of the dataset is not released to general public, however there is a public sandbox, where the researchers can measure MAP@10 metric on the private part of the data.

+Sandbox is accessible by the address https://ods.ai/competitions/competition-recsys-21/leaderboard/public_sandbox